RealBigBrownBear/obsidian-vue-sample-plugin/README.md

 ## Quick Starting Guide for Using This Repo

 - Check if [someone already developed a plugin for what you want]!
 There might be an existing plugin similar enough that you can partner up with.
-- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
+- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you do not see it).
 - Clone your repo to a local development folder.
 For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
 - Install [Node.js], then run `npm run chore` or `npm install` to install the package dependencies.
 - Run `npm run dev` to compile your plugin to `main.js`.
-In this time, make changes to your TypeScript or Vue 3 code in `src` folder and they should be automatically compiled into `main.js`.
+In this time, make changes to your TypeScript or Vue 3 code in the `src` folder, they will be automatically compiled to `main.js`.
-- Reload Obsidian to load the new version of your plugin and enable plugin in Obsidian settings window.
+- Reload Obsidian to load the newest version of your plugin, then enable your plugin in the Obsidian settings window.
-- Run `npm run build` to compile your plugin to `main.js` in release.
+- Run `npm run build` to compile your plugin to `main.js` in a release mode.

 ## Learn More